danielfan/Phycas/readme.txt

   phycasdev/pyphy/changes.txt

-The following clean out the so/pyd dynamic libraries.
+The following cleans out the so/pyd dynamic libraries.
 This seems to be necessary (on Windows at least) when switching between debug and release versions:

   phycasdev/pyphy/clean       (shell script)